Confidential — Prepared for Jon Muller — Not for Redistribution

 The Vision

-Imagine a network of manufacturing facilities across America — each one led by a craftsman like you — delivering life-saving equipment to first responders in 14 days instead of 60.
+A network of manufacturing facilities across America — each one led by a craftsman like you — delivering life-saving equipment to first responders in 14 days instead of 18–36 months.

 Not one shop.
 Not one city.
 A national manufacturing movement with: